DominikN/docs_new/docs/tutorials/ros-tutorials/8-unknown-environment-exploration.md

 To remind, you will need to run following nodes:

 - `CORE2` bridge node -
-  `/opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2`
+  `roslaunch rosbot_ekf all.launch` - publishes tf, connect to CORE2 and run extended Kalman filter for odometry.

 - `rplidarNode` - driver for rpLidar laser scanner

-- `drive_controller_node` - `tf` publisher for transformation of robot
-  relative to starting point

-Or instead ot these three, `Gazebo`:
+Or instead ot these, `Gazebo`:

 - `roslaunch rosbot_gazebo maze_world.launch`